oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 $$
 AB, AC, BD, BE, CD, CE, DF, EF
 $$
-Next up we want to find an objective function
+Next up we want to find an objective function, max capacity $T$.
 $$
-T = FE+FD
+T = EF+DF
 $$
 Representing the maximum capacity into $F$.
 Constraint we need for this is first each connections capacity.
 $$